cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TenantManagementApi.md

 Modify Tenant Settings

-Modify the settings for the CDO tenant.
+Modify the settings for the SCC tenant.

 ### Example